digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 - train a VST on the VST notebook
 - ...

-just have a look at [ddsp demos](https://github.com/magenta/ddsp/tree/main/ddsp/colab/demos - there are lots of (new) ideas !)
+just have a look at [ddsp demos] (https://github.com/magenta/ddsp/tree/main/ddsp/colab/demos - there are lots of (new) ideas once your familiar with the library and data!

-## Notes to Jesse DDSP video (to be removed)
+## Notes to Jesse DDSP video (to be removed) (youtube link for video, else delete)

 Lowest level: